 Pain comes from witnessing someone we care about being abused.
-Pain also comes from witnessing someone we care about being the Alleged Perpetrator.
-And pain comes from not knowing how to help either the victim or the victimizer.
-This pain constitutes Vicarious Trauma, a form of trauma that comes from being a helpless witness to other’s trauma and not knowing how to intervene or, if knowing, not being able to.
+Pain also comes from witnessing someone we care about being the abuser.
+And the pain comes from not knowing how to help either one.
+Depending on what you witness, this pain can cause Vicarious Trauma, a form of trauma that comes from being a helpless witness to another’s trauma and not knowing how to intervene or, if knowing, not being able to.

 If you initiate your own private intervention with a friend or family member who is being abused, you may not receive the welcome you expect.
 In fact, you may be warned away with a variety of responses: